Alberta Election

 When your local candidates knock on your door or you meet them at an event, take time to share your experiences and the pride you have for Alberta’s retail industry.

-Be sure to also let them know that you are part of Alberta’s largest private employment sector, and that retail also has a significant impact on the success of several other industries, such as transportation, construction, property management, information technology and financial services.
+Be sure to also let them know that you are part of Alberta’s largest private employment sector, and that retail also has a significant impact on the success of several other industries, such as neighbouring restaurants, as well as jobs in transportation, construction, property management, information technology and financial services.

 Here are some ideas that you can share with your candidates while spreading the word about retail: